 Dorian continued, ignoring the deliberate melodramatic atmosphere she had created, “Each letter follows the same archetype.
 Apologies, thank you’s, regrets then apologies once more.
 I have always been such a sorry person, fuck, carrying around all this sorrow weighs heavy on me sometimes you know?”

-James found his footing and spoke, “Why individual letter’s and not just a single all encompassing one?
+James, weary from the bleak subject matter, decided to engage her intentional probing and spoke, “Why individual letter’s and not just a single all encompassing one?
 Suicide is a selfish act Dori, why do you care to write so many?”

 Dorian rolled her eyes, she hated the nickname ‘Dori.’
 She turned to look at him, “Because I’m fucking selfish, more so than I refuse to acknowledge most of the time.
 Plus, as sick as this sounds, I like the idea of knowing what my last words will be to the people I care about most.
 I care so much about what other people think of me, even in my moments when I am sure I will end my life, I need my words to weave an intricate web focused on distorting that persons perception of me, as a form reassurance, like maybe they will understand why I killed myself if I write it the right way.”